Groups sue to halt cruise ship terminal in South Carolina

+* AMERICAN HOMES 4 RENT REPORTS FOURTH QUARTER AND FULL YEAR 2016 FINANCIAL AND OPERATING RESULTS

-CHARLESTON, South Carolina A coalition of environmental and preservation groups filed a lawsuit against federal authorities on Monday seeking to block construction of a $35 million cruise ship terminal near Charleston, South Carolina's nationally recognized historic district.
+CHARLESTON, S.C., July 2 A coalition of environmental and preservation groups filed a lawsuit against federal authorities on Monday seeking to block construction of a $35 million cruise ship terminal near Charleston, South Carolina's nationally recognized historic district.

 The groups argue that cruise ships bring soot, water pollution, noise and increased traffic to residents of the historic district and threaten the economic value of some properties that are on the National Register of Historic Places.

-The lawsuit named the Army Corps of Engineers, Army Secretary John McHugh and Attorney General Eric Holder as defendants.
+The lawsuit named the U.S. Army Corps of Engineers, Army Secretary John McHugh and U.S. Attorney General Eric Holder as defendants.

 A spokeswoman for the Corps of Engineers' Charleston District said that office had not yet seen the lawsuit on Monday and could not comment.